I am a barrister and I have type 1 diabetes – can I get income protection?

 I am a Barrister.
 Do I need income protection?

-What is Income Protection?
+CASE STUDY What is Income Protection?
 Income protection insurance is designed to cover the loss of income caused by illness or injury.
-It offers to cover part of the policyholder’s salary and provides additional support to get employed and self-employed individuals back to work as soon as...
+It offers to cover part of the policyholder’s salary and provides additional support to get employed and self-employed individuals back to...

 Read More